-In the context of energy commodities trading, differentials refer to the price variations or discrepancies between different locations or grades of the same commodity.
-These variations can occur due to factors such as transportation costs, supply and demand dynamics, quality differences, or market-specific conditions.
+Differentials, in the context of energy commodities trading, refer to the price differences between different locations or grades of a specific commodity.
+These variations occur due to factors such as supply and demand imbalances, transportation costs, infrastructure constraints, and quality variations.

 This A.I.-generated glossary is intended to provide a convenient means to understand terminology used on this website in the context of physical commodities trading.
 Some terms may have alternative and/or expanded definitions that may not be relevant here and thus not included.
 Sources provided are for reference and not intended to be an endorsement of the broader content on that website.
 Suggestions, questions, or corrections can be provided in the comment box on definition pages.